huythinhnguyen/2wheel_lite_sim/devlog.md

 ### 07/20/22
 Issues:
-- The noise generation code does not reflect the spec setting. --> Need fix.
+- The bad tracking when noise added might be just a feature to reflect the noise.
+- However, I should work through the list of noise individually to test whether they make sense
 Fixes:
-- Removed all the noise-generator code from Motion.Drive --> work perfectly
+- Motion.Drive track correctly without noise.
+When added noise, tracking is terrible.
+(Feature/Bug???)
 ### 07/19/22
 Issues:
 - Removed noise from from in Drive but the Drive class still did not track pose accurately.